Did you know 5G and 6G cellular technology can help unlock a greener future for Europe?

 In recent years, but perhaps never more so than this summer, European societies have become more and more aware of the need to urgently address the climate change crisis.
-In this context, technology is a key enabler of a green transition towards a more sustainable economy.
+In this context, technology is a key enabler of a transition towards a greener, more sustainable economy.
 Specifically, 5G, and eventually 6G connectivity, will play an essential role in greening the economy.
 These cellular technologies are already becoming a basic digital infrastructure for green technologies such as smart meters and even smart cities.
 In these applications, smart technology, connected by 5G/6G, can reduce energy consumption by responding to changes in demand faster and more efficiently.
 But saving energy is only part of the game.
 Cellular technologies can also help produce green energy.
 A good example of this is the use of 5G/6G in wind farms.

 Turning to the wind for green energy